jorexdeveloper/termux-nethunter/README.md

 Disabling the safety check will require a deeper understanding of the install script and the installation process.
 You will need to edit the install script as follows:

-- Find and comment the call to the safety check function .
+- Find and comment the call to the safety check function.

 Not very helpful, is it?
 That's because **this is definitely a bad idea, and you are completely liable for any unintended effects of this action**.